Public Affairs Officer

 - Advanced Public Affairs Planning

-If you already have a university degree in Literature, Communications, Public Relations, International Relations, Journalism or Political Science, the Canadian Forces will decide if your academic program matches the criteria for this job and may place you directly into the required on-the-job training program following basic training.
-Previous experience working in public affairs, public relations or journalism is an asset. basic training and military officer qualification training are required before being assigned.
+As this occupation’s focus is on communications, applicants must excel in either or both official languages.
+If you already have a university degree in Communications, International Relations, Public Relations or Journalism, the Forces may place you directly into the required on-the-job training program following basic training.
+At least one year of previous experience working in Communications, Journalism, Marketing, Public Affairs or Public Relations is required.
+Basic training and military officer qualification training are required before being assigned.

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at an Air Force Wing in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.